Softball: Left fielder

 The left fielder's position is on the left side of the outfield behind the third baseman when looking at the field from behind home plate.
 The left fielder is part of a group of two other fielders that make up the outfield.
 Generally, outfielders act as a back-up to the infielders when they make plays or if the ball is hit past the infield.
 The left fielder must field their position, but also cover the area behind third base if a ball is thrown or hit in that direction.
 The left fielder covers this area in the case that the ball will pass the infielders.
 The left fielder can then prevent the base runner from advancing to unwanted bases.
 Besides covering certain areas of the field, the left fielder must be the smartest of the outfielders.
-In the left field position, the player has full view of the field, the players, the base-runners, and the batter.
+In the left field position, the player has full view of the field, the players, the baserunners, and the batter.
 The left fielder must constantly be aware of the situation on the field and know what must be done in different circumstances.
 More advanced levels require the left fielder to be able to field the ball during "slap hit" situations by playing shallow.
-Left fielders must also play a role in any run down situation between third base and home plate or back up any plays that happen at third base in case of an overthrow.
+Left fielders must also play a role in any run-down situation between third base and home plate or back up any plays that happen at third base in case of an overthrow.

 Designated player

 In fastpitch softball, it is common for teams to use a designated player in the lineup; this player, which functions like the designated hitter in baseball, hits in place of one of the position players but does not play defense.

 Unlike a designated hitter, a designated player can also become a temporary defensive substitute, and the player substituted by the designated player can return to their original position at a later point in the game.
-However, the only player that can be substituted as an offensive replacement (pinch runner or pinch hitter) is the defensive player the designated player originally replaced, known as the "flex."
+However, the only player that can be substituted as an offensive replacement (pinch runner or pinch hitter) is the defensive player the designated player originally replaced, known as the "flex".

 At any time, the designated player can be substituted back into the lineup in the place of the flex player, but once taken out, the designated player cannot take the place of any other player in the lineup.